 Frequently Asked Questions (FAQs)

-EDI stands for Electronic Data Interchange, which refers to the electronic exchange of standard business documents between organizations’ information systems.
-EDI allows businesses to automate manual, paper-based workflows for faster and more accurate information sharing with trading partners.
-It relies on standardized document formats developed by ASC X12, EDIFACT, etc. to ensure data is transmitted and properly processed by different systems.
-Furthermore, EDI services enable real-time information visibility, reduce errors, and lower operating costs.
+EDI stands for Electronic Data Interchange.
+It is the electronic exchange of standard documents with business between information systems of organizations.
+EDI empowers organizations to automate manual, paper-based workflows for increased velocity and accuracy of information exchanged with trade partners.
+It relies on standard document formats developed by ASC X12, EDIFACT, etc., to be sure that data is correctly transmitted and processed by different systems.
+Furthermore, EDI service providers enable real-time information visibility, reduce errors, and lower operating costs.

 What are EDI documents?